-- H. Ergogenic Aids: The use of oxygen, glucose gel, inhalers, water or other prescribed medication that is not a performance enhancer shall be allowed without prior approval. - I. Timing Devices: Competitors will not be allowed to use/wear watches of any type during IHSA cross country competition. - J. Spiked Shoes: The use of spiked shoes will be permitted in the IHSA Cross Country Series; however, it is recommended that spikes not exceed 5/8 inch in length. - K. Starting Boxes & the area in front of the starting line used for run outs: the only persons allowed in the starting boxes & the area in front of the starting line used for run outs will be the competitors and coaches.
+H. Ergogenic Aids: The use of oxygen, glucose gel, inhalers, water or other prescribed medication that is not a performance enhancer shall be allowed without prior approval.

+I. Timing Devices/Watches: Competitors will be allowed to use/wear watches of any type during IHSA cross country competition.
+J. Spiked Shoes: The use of spiked shoes will be permitted in the IHSA Cross Country Series; however, it is recommended that spikes not exceed 5/8 inch in length.

+K. Starting Boxes & the area in front of the starting line used for run outs: the only persons allowed in the starting boxes & the area in front of the starting line used for run outs will be the competitors and coaches.
 Coaches must leave the boxes prior to the start of competition.
 Once teams and individuals have been called to the starting line by the announcer for final instructions, no further run-outs shall be permitted (NFHS Rule 9-4-4).
+Starting boxes should be between 4 and 6 feet in width.
+Starting box assignments for the state finals will be determined by a blind draw.
+The box assignments will be drawn and posted on the IHSA cross country web page following the sectional competition.

-Starting boxes should be between 4 and 6 feet in width. - L. Finish Line: Meet managers must make every effort to clearly define the finish line.
-The use of brightly colored cones placed on the outside ends of the actual finish line are recommended. - M. Ethics of Competition and Sportsmanship: Unethical and unsportsmanlike conduct by competitors, coaches and spectators will be penalized under the provisions of By-laws 6.011 and 6.012. - N. The Games Committee: A games committee as described in the National Federation Track & Field rules 3-2-1, through 3-2-8 will be appointed by the meet Manager.
+L. Finish Line: Meet managers must make every effort to clearly define the finish line.
+The use of brightly colored cones placed on the outside ends of the actual finish line are recommended.

+M. Ethics of Competition and Sportsmanship: Unethical and unsportsmanlike conduct by competitors, coaches and spectators will be penalized under the provisions of By-laws 6.011 and 6.012.

+N. The Games Committee: A games committee as described in the National Federation Track & Field rules 3-2-1, through 3-2-8 will be appointed by the meet Manager.
 This committee shall act as a jury of appeals (3-5-I).
 The committee may also be called to meet to discuss the suspension of play due to hazardous weather conditions (Note that either the Meet Referee or Meet Management may make the decision to suspend competition as a result of severe weather).
-Selected individuals can include school representatives. - O. Posting of State Final Results: Results of the individual races and team scores will be posted for the coaches at a designated area following each race.
-The final results showing individual and team scoring will be also posted for the general public. - P. Posting of Regional/Sectional/State results: Regional/Sectional/State race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.
+Selected individuals can include school representatives.

+0. Posting of State Final Results: Results of the individual races and team scores will be posted for the coaches at a designated area following each race.
+The final results showing individual and team scoring will be also posted for the general public.

+P. Posting of Regional/Sectional/State results: Regional/Sectional/State race results will not be posted by meet management or their designee until the results have been evaluated and approved (signed) by the IHSA meet referee.